KrisChan33/Obstacle-Odyssey-3D/README.md

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

-1. Click The link Below
+1. Copy The Link Below And Paste in the Search box of your Web Browser
    ```sh
   <a href = "Link of Files: https://drive.google.com/drive/folders/1mcpxdEI2BsSKup6ooIHAS56lo4CYjogN?usp=share_link">
    ```
+2. Download The File

+3. install

+4. Done
 <p align="right">(<a href="#readme-top">back to top</a>)</p>